-Save $1000 off LASIK at Eye Consultants when you book your free LASIK consultation before July 31, 2022.
+Save $1000 when you book your FREE LASIK consultation.

 Eye Consultants made my LASIK experience as smooth as possible.
 Every member of the staff was pleasant, kind and understanding of my concerns.
 The procedure and the benefits were thoroughly presented and when I went in for the initial consultation I had anxiety and left at ease and more excited for the process.
 I am beyond thrilled for the final outcome – I cried tears of joy immediately after the procedure.
 It has truly been life changing for me.
 I will be moving any of my future eye care to Eye Consultants because I was so pleased with the Drs and all staff.
 I have recommended Eye Consultants to my family and friends and will continue to do so!